USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch10_new_simulation.md

 -   Produce emissions and meteorology data on a consistent horizontal model grid to be modeled with CCTM
 -   Create a GRIDDESC file that defines the horizontal model grid
 -   Generate ICs and BCs on the horizontal model grid; for nested simulations, generate BCs from a parent grid
--   Configure the CCTM script to use the GRIDDESC file and input data on the desired horizontal model grid
+-   Configure the CCTM script to use the GRIDDESC file and input data on the desired horizontal model grid.

+** >> Comment <<** For horizontal and vertical structure, there is little guidance on how to modify it so that one can make things consistent.
+For example, using PseudoNetCDF.
+This should be added to Chapter 9.

 ### Defining a new vertical layer structure